GerritCodeReview/plugins_events-log/src/main/resources/Documentation/config.md

      also be defined in secure.config.

 plugin.@PLUGIN@.urlOptions
 :    Options to append to the database url.
+Each option should be specified in a
+     separate line using the option=value format.
+For example: urlOptions = loglevel=INFO
+       urlOptions = logUnclosedConnections=true

 plugin.@PLUGIN@.maxTries
 :    Maximum number of times the plugin should attempt to store the event if a